donbourne/Openshift-Jaeger/README.md

 You might wonder why there is no agent pod running after the creation of the Jaeger instance.
 That's because the agent is supposed to be injected as a sidecar container within the application pod in production (and streaming) strategy.
 The auto injection of the agent side car can be done through annotating the **Namespace** or **Deployments** with **sidecar.jaegertracing.io/inject: "true"** annotation.
 For controller types other than **Deployment** (ie. StatefulSet, DeploymentConfig, etc), the jaeger agent sidecar must be explicitly defined in the container spec.
 An example of a StatefulSet with Jaeger agent sidecar container is available at here.

 Below is a sample deployment with automatic agent sidecar injection.
-We also defined some environment variables that are used by my Jaeger client in my application.
+We also defined some environment variables that are used by the Jaeger client in my sample application.

 ```
 apiVersion: apps/v1